 Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the factors that determine size of a population To include the significance of limiting factors in determining the carrying capacity of a given environment and the impact of these factors on final population size.
 M0.1, M0.2, M0.3, M0.4, M0.5, M1.3, M2.5, M3.1, M3.2 HSW1, HSW2 (b) interactions between populations To include predator-prey relationships considering the effects on both predator and prey populations AND interspecific and intraspecific competition. (c) the reasons for, and differences between, conservation and preservation To include the economic, social and ethical reasons for conservation of biological resources.
-HSW7, HSW9, HSW10, HSW12 (d) how the management of an ecosystem can provide resources in a sustainable way Examples to include timber production and fishing. provide resources in a sustainable way HSW12 (e) the management of environmental resources and the effects of human activities.
-To include how ecosystems can be managed to balance the conflict between conservation/ preservation and human needs e.g. the Masai Mara region in Kenya and the Terai region of Nepal, peat bogs AND the effects of human activities on the animal and plant populations and how these are controlled in environmentally sensitive ecosystems e.g. the Galapagos Islands, Antarctica, Snowdonia National Park, the Lake District.
+HSW7, HSW9, HSW10, HSW12 (d) how the management of an ecosystem can provide resources in a sustainable way Limited to management of ecosystems for timber production and fishing.
+HSW12 (e) the management of environmental resources and the effects of human activities.
+To include how ecosystems can be managed to balance the conflict between conservation/ preservation and human needs AND the effects of human activities on the animal and plant populations and how these are controlled.
 HSW7, HSW12